JPL13/optimal-portfolio-python-package/README.md

 ## Functions:
 - constructor: construct a 'portfolio' object with a list of stock tickers.
 Users can specify the start date and the end date for the period of the stock price data.
 The defaut is is to use last five years of data on the stock price.

-- equal_allocation: stocks in this portfolio has equal weights.
+- equal_allocation: This results in a portfolio with equal weights.
 This may be useful if you're trying to get a sense of how equal allocation portfolio performs compared to other portfolios.

-- opt_portfolio: this results in a tangency portfolio because on a graph of expected returns vs volatility, this portfolio corresponds to the tangent of the efficient frontier that has a y-intercept equal to the risk-free rate.
+- opt_portfolio: this results in a tangency point on the efficient frontier when risk free asset is present, this portfolio corresponds to the tangent of the efficient frontier that has a y-intercept equal to the risk-free rate.

 - min_risk: This results in a portfolio that has minimum volitility.

-- min_risk_given_return: This results in a portfolio that has minimum volatility for a specific return rate.
+- min_risk_given_return: This results in a portfolio that has minimum volatility for a targeted return rate.

 - get_portfolio_stats: This function prints out the allocation of the portfolio as well as the resulting expected return, volatility, variance, and sharpe ratio of the portfolio.